chingu-voyages/v19-bears-team-08/frontend/README.md

 # create .env file (refer to the .env file below)

+# install Vetur from the VSCode marketplace for development purposes

 # serve with hot reload at localhost:3000
 $ npm run dev